pocc/ross.gg/content/post/powershell/setup_powershell_profile.md

 allows you to load aliases or functions when you open a new terminal.
 While there are technically
 [6 Powershell profiles](https://devblogs.microsoft.com/scripting/understanding-and-using-powershell-profiles/),
-we are only concerned about `$Profile`, which aliases to `$Profile.CurrentUserCurrentHost`.
+we are only concerned with `$Profile`, which aliases to `$Profile.CurrentUserCurrentHost`.

-1. Open powershell and add a profile file if it does not exist
+1. Open powershell and create a profile file if it does not exist.

+    ```powershell
+    # New-Item = bash's touch
-    `New-Item -Path $Profile -ItemType "file" *> NUL`
+    New-Item -Path $Profile -ItemType "file"
+    ```

 2. (Required only on Windows) Set your [ExecutionPolicy](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-6)